voschezang/coding-handbook/software-engineering.md

 - Automation.

 - Teams that are in control of their own application.
-Otherwise they cannot be really accountable.
+Without agency they cannot realistically be accountable.

     - A third-party should not be able to change the application outside the control of the team itself.
 Consider hair triggers and safety caps.